fubark/cyber/docs/docs.md

 use m 'math'
 print m.random()
 ```
-When Cyber is embedded into a host application, the module resolver and loader can be overridden using the [Embed API](#embedding).
+When Cyber is embedded into a host application, the module resolver and loader can be overridden using [libcyber](#libcyber).

 ### Import file.
 File modules can be imported: